MdotAmaan/BSCustomTrailsGuide/README.md

 ![addingscript](Images/addingscript.jpg)

-- We'll only look at the left saber for now and copy everything over to the right saber later.
+- Then unselect the RightSaber game object (We'll only look at the left saber for now and copy everything over to the right saber later).

 **The component should look something like this :**